Esmail Qaani: Reported death

-In June 2025, The New York Times reported via Iranian state media and officials that Esmail Qaani, among others, had been killed in Israeli airstrikes conducted during the early stages of the 2025 Iran–Israel war.
-The Israel Defense Forces did not claim responsibility for targeting him, and Iranian authorities issued no confirmation regarding his status.
+In June 2025, The New York Times reported via Iranian state media and officials that Esmail Qaani, among others, had been killed in Israeli airstrikes conducted during the early stages of the Twelve-Day War.

 This was not the first instance of unverified reports concerning Qaani's death.
 In October 2024, following an Israeli airstrike in Beirut that killed senior Hezbollah official Hashem Safieddine, speculation arose in regional media outlets suggesting Qaani had also been killed or injured, although no official confirmation was provided.
 Subsequent reports suggested that Qaani had been questioned by Iranian authorities regarding security lapses following Safieddine's death.

-On 24 June 2025, a video on social media appeared to show Qaani participating in a public demonstration in Tehran, thereby refuting reports of his death and confirming that he remained active in public life as of that date.
+On 24 June 2025, a video on social media showed Qaani participating in a public demonstration in Tehran, thereby refuting reports of his death and confirming that he remained active in public life as of that date.

 Sanctions

 In March 2012, Qaani was added to the Specially Designated Nationals and Blocked Persons List by the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC), freezing his presumed assets and prohibiting transactions with U.S. entities.
 The U.S. targeted Qaani with sanctions for overseeing the distribution of Quds Force funding to regional allies.

 In October 2017, the Trump administration announced new sanctions against the Revolutionary Guard as a supporter of terrorist groups.
 Qaani responded, "We are not a war-mongering country.
 But any military action against Iran will be regretted...
 Trump's threats against Iran will damage America...
 We have buried many... like Trump and know how to fight against America."

 In October 2022, Qaani was included in a Canadian sanctions list that included 9 Iranian entities, and 25 senior officials.
 The sanctions came in reaction to the death of Mahsa Amini, and the persecution of protestors in the widescale protests that ensued.

 On 31 May 2024, the EU Council imposed personal sanctions against Qaani, citing his responsibility as the commander of the Quds Forces for providing Iranian weaponry to a wide web of Iran-backed militias and other proxies operating across the Middle East, including the Yemeni Houthi Movement.